 Routing inference across LLM providers without breaking latency

 An orchestration layer that picks the right provider per request.
-28% off infrastructure spend.
-Sub-second latency held.
+28% lower provider/API spend against the prior single-provider baseline, normalised for request volume and token mix. p95 latency stayed sub-second.
 Caller code never changed.

 Why single-provider setups stop scaling